BenLauwens/Gutenberg/test/chapter01.md

 !!! example

-	Proof the proposition "The sum of any two odd natural numbers is even".
+	Prove the proposition "The sum of any two odd natural numbers is even".

 !!! proof